Bay Parkway (Brooklyn): Route description

-Bay Parkway begins at Ocean Parkway and continues for approximately 3 mi southwesterly to Bath Beach, past Seth Low Playground and Bealin Square toward Bensonhurst Park, Shore Parkway (Exit 5), and Ceasar's Bay shopping plaza on Gravesend Bay.
+Bay Parkway begins at Ocean Parkway and continues for approximately 3 mi southwesterly to Bath Beach, past Seth Low Playground and Bealin Square toward Bensonhurst Park, Shore Parkway (Exit 5), and Caesar's Bay shopping plaza on Gravesend Bay.
 It runs through Bensonhurst and is four lanes wide throughout its route.
-Along Bay Parkway are many Chinese, Russian and Italian-American businesses as well as many residential buildings and co-ops.
+Along Bay Parkway are many Chinese, Russian and Italian-American businesses and many residential buildings and co-ops.

 History

 Bay Parkway was known as 22nd Avenue until the 1930s, when the name was changed to facilitate large-scale apartment-type residential development.
 Its renaming as a parkway was first proposed in the state legislature in 1892, along with Bay Ridge Parkway, and Fort Hamilton Parkway, placing the road under the jurisdiction of the Brooklyn Parks Department.
 The renaming was intended to boost the desirability of real estate along its route.

 Transit

 Bay Parkway has three New York City Subway stops: